 WHERE TO STAY IN ISTANBUL (and the best neighborhoods to visit)

-After walking literally the entire city of Istanbul and visiting all the major neighborhoods, we can confidently say that we chose the best one.
+After walking nearly the entire city of Istanbul and visiting the major neighborhoods, we can confidently say that we chose the best one.

 Beyoğlu / Karaköy – This is where we based ourselves, and we were thrilled with the central location and quick walks to all our favorite places!
 It’s safe, quiet, peaceful, and has everything you need for a long or a short stay in Istanbul.
 I’ll list the walk times to major attractions below: